allanhojgaardjensen/breakfastcoding/README.md

     application/hal+json;concept=greeting;v=2

-Please not that the earliest version has been deprecated here
+Please not that the earliest version has been removed

     application/hal+json;concept=greeting;v=1

-If a consumer calls the service and uses _application/hal+json;concept=greeting;v=1_ in the _Accept_ header the response contains a `X-Status` `deprecated` in order to signal to the consumer that the support for this version is about to end at some time.
-The consumer can then make a request through the issue ticketing system at the service implementor to get a potential prolonged support for that service.

 ## Working with the service